wacncontent/CustomizeTool/removeCommentOutput/articles/media-services/media-services-dotnet-how-to-use.md

 ##Create and configure a Visual Studio project

 This section shows you how to create a project in Visual Studio and set it up for Media Services development.
-In this case the project is a C# Windows console application, but the same setup steps shown here apply to other types of projects you can create for Media Services applications (for example, a Windows Forms application or an ASP.NET web site).
+In this case the project is a C# Windows console application, but the same setup steps shown here apply to other types of projects you can create for Media Services applications (for example, a Windows Forms application or an ASP.NET Web application).

 This section shows how to use **NuGet** to add Media Services .NET SDK and other dependent libraries.